namitharayasam/gdsc-vacation-rates-prediction-model/README.md

 # vacation-rates-prediction-model
-# Google Develepor Student Club
+# Google Developer Student Club

 A simple ML model that predicts vacation rates for tourist destinations based on environmental factors like temperature, humidity, and surface pressure.